 The first ACAS project was taking management of the Arrowtown Spring Arts Festival – a now biannual event whose future had been threatened by the departure overseas of its owner-founder.
 In 2018 ACAS achieved its status as a registered charity.
 And in 2019 ACAS launched its very popular Twilight Opera in the beautiful Dalefield gardens of our supporters, Margot and Bruce Robinson.

-ACAS now has nearly 250 members – a significant penetration in a town of Arrowtown’s size.
-It has become a local arts entrepreneur which successfully manages and finances frequent concerts, recitals, exhibitions, talks, and classes, as well as the township’s Spring Arts Festival.
+ACAS now has more than 250 members – a significant penetration in a town of Arrowtown’s size.
+It has become a local arts entrepreneur which successfully manages and finances frequent concerts, recitals, exhibitions, talks, and classes.
 It also helps publicise (and sometimes finance) non ACAS arts events.

 This “steering committee” set an objective of launching with 30 founding members, but there were double that number on board when the inaugural meeting of the Arrowtown Creative Arts Society was held in February 2017.
 The ACAS logo – the eye-catching “Mona Lisa + Sardine Can Key” motif - was created by founding committee member, David John.
 Newspaper columnist John Lapsley chaired the first meeting.